nasa-gibs/mrf/doc/MUG.md

 ## ZSTD Compression

 [ZSTD](https://github.com/facebook/zstd) is an open source generic lossless compression algorithm, similar to DEFLATE.
-It is considerably faster than DEFLATE for the same compression ratio and can achieve better compression.
+It is considerably faster than DEFLATE at the same compression ratio and can achieve better compression.
 ZSTD in MRF can handle all the data types, both band and pixel interleave.
 The ZSTD compression level can be controled by providing a quality figure, an integer between 1 and 22.
 The default level in MRF is 9, where ZSTD is expected to achive a compression ratio similar to DEFLATE at level 6, while being much faster.
-However, the MRF with ZSTD uses a raster specific data filter (see below), which improves the compression ratio considerably while having almost no computational cost.
 In general the default ZSTD level should not be modified, it provides good compression and is fast.
 Lower figures will be faster but achieve less compression while higher ones will take more CPU time while compressing better.
 Note that large values can take a massive amount of time and do not necessarily improve the compression over slighly lower levels.
 QUALITY values outside of the valid range will be ignored, the ZSTD comression level will stay the default 9.
 ZSTD at QUALITY=1 (lowest) is very fast while also providing reasonable compression.
 It should be used in most cases where the write speed is more important than the absolute storage size, for example in caching MRFs.
 The fact that ZSTD compression is lossless and that it works with all supported data types makes this choice even better.
+MRF with ZSTD uses a data filter (see below), which improves the compression ratio considerably while having almost no computational cost.

 ZSTD in MRF can be used in two ways, as a stand-alone tile packing mechanism or as a second pass compression when used with another format.
 The later mode is chosen by adding `ZSTD:on` to the free form list `OPTIONS`.
 The `ZSTD` compression format is equivalent to `NONE` compression